Smart Markdown

 Problem Statement

-“It’s challenging to identify the correct products to mark down during the markdown cycle and determine the appropriate percentage while staying within budget.” - Merch Manager
+“It’s challenging to identify the right products to mark down and determine the appropriate percentage while staying within budget.” – Merch Manager

-• Collaborate with a consulting company during the second half of the project to ensure cross-team alignment.ct
+• Partner with a consulting firm in the second half to ensure cross-team alignment

 Research